NASA-PDS/roundup-action/test/prototypes/python/README.md

 # 🈹 Prototypical Python Project

-This is just used to test the PDS Roundup Action.
+This is just used to test the PDS Roundup Action 🤠.